-City of Port Moody Social Well-being Design Guidelines | 2
+City of Port Moody Social Well-being Design Guidelines | 3

-1 Site layout and use 1.1.
+1 | Site layout and use 1.1.
 Low-rise courtyards In low-rise buildings, include a semi-enclosed courtyard that can be open on one or two sides.
 Courtyards are typically semi-private, catering to residents and their visitors.
-Rationale statement: Describe how your application meets the criteria. , Due suppositions Describe any proposed uses or plans to animate the sourthand Programming: Describe any proposed uses or plans to animate the courtyard
+Rationale statement: Describe how your application meets the criteria.
+Programming: Describe any proposed uses or plans to animate the courtyard